Soccer-Spanish football admits it has racism problem after Vinicius incident | Sports-Games

 Soccer-Spanish football admits it has racism problem after Vinicius incident

-"I am sorry for those Spaniards who disagree but today, in Brazil, Spain is known as a country of racists," Vinicius Jr wrote on Twitter after the game.
+"I am sorry for those Spaniards who disagree but today, in Brazil, Spain is known as a country of racists," Vinicius Jr wrote on Twitter.
 Rubiales criticised Tebas's comments, describing them as "irresponsible behaviour."
 "Probably Vinicius is more right than we think and we all need to do more about racism," Rubiales said.
-Real Madrid said on Monday they have lodged a hate crime complaint following the incident in Valencia.
+MULTIPLE INCIDENTS Real Madrid said on Monday they have lodged a hate crime complaint following the incident.

+The Brazilian government on Monday summoned the Spanish ambassador to explain the incident.
+The Spanish government's response was muted, with condemnation issued by only junior ministers, as the country gears up for regional elections at the weekend.
+The match at the Mestalla stadium in Valencia was stopped for 10 minutes after the 22-year-old Vinicius pointed out fans who were allegedly hurling racist comments at him.

 Videos posted on social media and verified by Reuters showed hundreds of Valencia fans singing "Vinicius is a monkey" as the Real Madrid bus arrived at the stadium before the match.
-"I am sorry for those Spaniards who disagree but today, in Brazil, Spain is known as a country of racists," Vinicius Jr wrote on Twitter after the game.
+"I am sorry for those Spaniards who disagree but today, in Brazil, Spain is known as a country of racists," Vinicius Jr wrote on Twitter.

 Rubiales criticised Tebas's comments, describing them as "irresponsible behaviour."
 "Probably Vinicius is more right than we think and we all need to do more about racism," Rubiales said.